MindTheGap-ERC/CarboKitten.jl/docs/src/index.md

 ```

 Entangled is still under development and it may occur that the daemon complains about not knowing wether to `tangle` or `stitch`, for example when you've accidentally written both markdown and source code.
 If this happens you may manually `entangled tangle` or `entangled stitch` with the `--force` argument to decide the issue.
 It may be worth saving your work in version control before doing so.

+A somewhat frequent occurence is that you forgot to run `entangled watch` while developing.
+In this case, commit the work you have done to git, then run `entangled tangle` or `entangled stitch` (whichever applies).
+Your files are now back in their old state, but you can `git restore` the edits you have made and run `entangled sync` again to propagate the changes.
+The project should be in a good state again.

 ### Building Documentation